Atlanta airport: More than 1 hour of waiting at checkpoints

 "Screeners will not do anything to compromise or change their security procedures," he said.

-Atlanta's wait times stretched well beyond what the TSA says most passengers have endured since the shutdown began.
+Atlanta's wait times stretched well beyond what the TSA says most passengers have encountered since the shutdown began.

 TSA said that it screened 1.97 million people on Sunday and that 99.1 percent waited less than 30 minutes, and 93.1 percent less than 15 minutes.
 Precheck lines for people who pay a fee for expedited screening averaged less than five minutes, TSA said.

+A combination of a busy Monday travel day combined with some security lines being closed led to the long lines, airport spokesman Andrew Gobeil said.
+He said he didn't know how many security lines were down.

-Airports are making changes to deal with the shortage of screeners.
+Across the country, airports are making changes to deal with the shortage of screeners.

 Miami International Airport closed one of its concourses for part of Saturday and Sunday, shifting about a dozen afternoon and evening flights each day to other concourses so that TSA workers could adequately staff the other checkpoints.
 Airport spokesman Greg Chin said TSA was staffing the Concourse G checkpoint on Monday, but airport officials were monitoring the situation and would make more adjustments if necessary.